Article by Angela Haldane

-It is advisable to take folic acid prior to conception if possible, and during the first trimester, further research suggests that a multivitamin designed for pregnancy is beneficial.
+It is advisable to take folic acid and iodine prior to conception if possible, and during the first trimester, further research suggests that a multivitamin designed for pregnancy is beneficial.
 I recommend ‘Natal care’ as a practitioner range pregnancy multi vitamin – designed for preconception, pregnancy and the breastfeeding period.

 After 3 months, if no conception has occurred go back to your doctor for diagnostic tests for both of you.
 Statistics show that subfertility can result from 40% male disorders, 40% female disorders and 20% unknown.

 Following diagnostic tests, a naturopath can assist with herbal medicine to augment fertility such as cycle regulation, pelvic lymphatic congestion, poor ovarian function, low sperm counts/motility etc and specific supplementation such as zinc, vitamin E and good quality fish oil to improve the fertility status, based on research.